Prospects for observing the missing $2D$ and $1F$ charmonium states around 4 GeV: Theoretical framework

 is the smearing function, with $\sigma$ as the smearing parameter.
 On the other hand, momentum dependent factors are introduced.
 For the smeared Coulomb-like and smeared spin-dependent term, the semirelativistic corrections are

-respectively. $E_1$ and $E_2$ represent the energies of the c-quark and $\bar{c}$-quark in charmonium, respectively.
+$E_1$ and $E_2$ represent the energies of the c-quark and $\bar{c}$-quark in charmonium, respectively.
 The correction factors, $\epsilon_i$, account for various types of hyperfine interactions, including spin-spin and tensor terms, as described in Ref. \cite{Godfrey:1985xj}.

-Currently, the experimental understanding of high-lying charmonium remains relatively limited compared with light flavored mesons.
-The BESIII, Belle II, LHCb, and Super $\tau$ Charm Facility (STCF) will be utilized to search for these high-lying charmonium states in the future and expand our comprehension of these undiscovered states.
-The subsequent section will discuss the most promising candidates for detection among these states.

-In Ref. \cite{Wang:2019mhs}, we find that the $Y(4200)$ can be treated as a good scaling point to construct high-lying charmonium states above 4 GeV in an unquenched quark potential mode.
-Especially, two related $^3D_1$ wave dominated charmonium partner states $\psi(4380)$ and $\psi(4500)$ are predicted.
-The analysis indicates that the reported vector $Y$ states below 4.5 GeV can be well described under the $S-D$ mixing scheme.
-Therefore, it is necessary to extend our study to predict the higher radial and orbital charmonium spectrum using the same model as that in Ref. \cite{Wang:2019mhs}.
+The momentum dependent factors have been incorporated into Eqs. \eqref{2.4} - \eqref{2.7}.
+Furthermore, to account for the unquenched effect, it is common to replace the line potential with the screening potential

+where $\mu$ represents the strength of the screening effect.
+Therefore, the spin-independent potential in the MGI model becomes

+In our study, we employed the color-screening confinement potential model, constructed in 1995 \cite{Ding:1995he}.
+This model demonstrates that the linear potential may be screened at large distances due to the creation of a light quark pair.
+Its formulation is inspired by earlier work in Lattice QCD \cite{Born:1989iv}.
+With the growing number of observed hadronic states \cite{ParticleDataGroup:2024cfk}, this model has been applied to calculate hadron spectroscopy, including both light-flavor and heavy-flavor meson systems \cite{Song:2015nia, Song:2015fha, Wang:2019mhs, Wang:2020prx, Bai:2025knk, Li:2009ad}, offering an effective approach to account for the unquenched effects.

+Currently, there are two primary methods for addressing the unquenched effect in hadron spectroscopy.
+One is the color-screening confinement potential model mentioned above, while the other involves coupled-channel analysis, which considers the coupling of bare states to allowed hadronic channels. {In the present work, the modified MGI model with a screening potential is employed as an effective means to incorporate unquenched effects in high-lying states.
+This treatment provides a consistent first-step description of the spectrum.
+Building upon this foundation, our future studies will adopt a coupled-channel framework to explicitly incorporate channel-coupling dynamics and to achieve a more complete understanding of the hadronic states discussed above.}